Velron/doxygen-bootstrapped/README.md

 <script type="text/javascript" src="doxy-boot.js"></script>
 ```

-## TODO:
+## Todo List
--Not working when Doxygen sidebar is enabled.
+* Menu is not correctly displayed when Doxygen sidebar is enabled.
+* Class index is incorrectly displayed.
+* Search engine is not fully responsive.